 Do you expect mindfulness to help your active child become calm?
 Are you trying to get rid of their tantrums?
 Do you think your house will be quiet once you start practicing?

-If any of these are your expectations, you’re likely to be disappointed.
-While the practice of mindfulness can help your child manage their emotions, this isn’t (and shouldn’t be) the ultimate goal.
+If any of these are your expectations, you might end up disappointed.
+While the practice of mindfulness can help your child manage their emotions, that isn’t (and shouldn’t be) the ultimate goal.

 The purpose of introducing mindfulness to children is to give them the tools of self-awareness, to understand that their thoughts are just thoughts, and to be aware of where their attention goes, amongst other things.